Carlos Santana Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 26th in MLB with a collective 7.8 strikeouts per nine innings.
+- The Rockies pitching staff is 26th in the league with a collective 7.8 strikeouts per nine innings.

-- The Rockies' 4.93 team ERA ranks 24th among all MLB pitching staffs.
+- The Rockies' 4.75 team ERA ranks 22nd among all league pitching staffs.

-- The Rockies rank 21st in baseball in home runs surrendered (44 total, 1.3 per game).
+- Rockies pitchers combine to rank 20th in baseball in home runs given up (45 total, 1.2 per game).

-- The Rockies are sending Freeland (3-3) to make his eighth start of the season.
-He is 3-3 with a 3.76 ERA and 26 strikeouts through 38 1/3 innings pitched.
+- Senzatela (0-1) makes the start for the Rockies, his second of the season.

-- In his last appearance on Thursday against the Milwaukee Brewers, the lefty went five scoreless innings while surrendering three hits.
+- The right-hander last appeared on Friday against the New York Mets, when he tossed five innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.